15 interesting facts about Vasco Da Gama

 About his crew

 For this mission, he travelled with 170 men and four vessels which were the following ones: São Gabriel, São Rafael, Bérrio, and then, São Miguel which was the ship dedicated for supplies.

 Vasco da Gama was known to be brutal

 Vasco da Gama was known to be kind of brutal and arrogant.
 Some traits of his personality led to negative relations with the Muslims.

 On his first journey to India, he found out that India had already established trade with many different countries, such as Africa and China.
-This, and the fact that he had an aggressive temper, complicated the establishment of a profitable relations with the natives.
-Some historians say that Vasco da Gama and his cre were disrespectful towards Hindu shrines and even kidnapped a few locals to be used as interpreters in their next expeditions.
+This, and the fact that he had an aggressive temper, complicated the establishment of profitable relations with the natives.
+Some historians say that Vasco da Gama and his crew were disrespectful towards Hindu shrines and even kidnapped a few locals to be used as interpreters in their next expeditions.